Topinambur223606/PixelPlanetTools/README.md

     - Coordinates: X, Y - signed 16-bit integers;
     - Pixel color: unsigned byte.

 File is available to use after program is closed.
-Utility for generating video from binary files is planned to be implemented.
+Changes are not written automatically while closing, wait 1 minute for scheduled saving.

 ### Usage:
 ```batch